France-ioi/projects-overview/README.md

 A tool to validate that tasks and platforms conform to the Task integration API.
 It also provides a way to check that grading works as expected.
 * [fioi-task-importer](https://github.com/France-ioi/fioi-task-importer)
-A tool to import tasks from svn:
+A tool to import tasks from svn ([documentation here](http://france-ioi.github.io/fioi-task-importer/)):
     * For server evaluated tasks, import their content into a mysql database of tasks, to be used by TaskPlatform
     * For pure client tasks (bebras-based) or presentation, simply place the files on a server.
 (This is temporary)
 * [lti-to-bebras](https://github.com/France-ioi/lti-to-bebras)
 Wrapper to present tasks that conform to our Integration API, as LTI-compliant tasks. (also used with login-module to authenticate users through LTI)